amosproj/amos2021ss07-bike-nest/Backend/README.md

 E. g. you specify the portmapping -p "4503:1234" for a container.
 If you try to connect to port 4503 on your host system, this request will be sent to the port 1234 inside the container environment.
 For communication between containers you have to specify docker networks, that the containers should use.
 Then the containers can communicate with each other using their container name as ip address.
-(A concrete could be found inside the Usermgmt FeignClient.
+(A concrete example could be found inside the Usermgmt FeignClient.
 There the address of the Usermgmt Service is specified as http://usermgmt:9003/)
 ---
 **Docker and Spring**